From Risky to Ready: Capital Project Planning using Agile Product Definition

 - The team works until it has the confidence to write the “big check.”

-The Big Room—digitized with control towers, model-based coordination, and lean workflows—executes the product defined by the small room:
+The Big Room—one day to be digitized with AI control towers, model-based coordination, and efficient workflows—executes the product defined by the small room:

-- It breaks the scope into modular deliverables.
+- It breaks the scope into modular deliverables, with control of the interfaces.

 - It optimizes sequencing for cost, efficiency, and speed.

-- It adapts to variation without losing sight of core product goals.
+- It adapts to variation without losing sight of core product goals through fast feed-back loops with the Small Room team.

 When both rooms share a common digital thread—twin models, shared criteria, synchronized timelines—they become a continuous value stream.
 The big room no longer compensates for poor upstream decisions.
 Instead, it becomes a production system that scales a well-defined product.